bryanchance/scion/go/sigmgmt/static/doc/sig.md

 In this example, we state that IP traffic matching traffic class `example-source` should be forwarded across session 10, if possible.
-Also, session 10 uses the `go-through-either` path selector, which means that it will only allow paths going through ISD 1 (`1-0#0`) or ISD 2 (`2-0#0`).
+Also, session 10 uses the `go-through-either` path policy, which means that it will only allow paths going through ISD 1 (`1-0#0`) or ISD 2 (`2-0#0`).
 If session 10 is unhealthy, session 0 will be used.
-This session doesn't specify any path selector, so any path can be used.
+This session doesn't specify any path policy, so any path can be used.
 Note that the list of session names does not include quotes.

 ### Use case #2 - Multiple paths with failover <a id="multiple-paths-with-failover"> </a>

-This use case presents how traffic classes, path selectors, sessions and traffic policies come together to implement path failover policies in the SIG.
+This use case presents how traffic classes, path policies, sessions and traffic policies come together to implement path failover policies in the SIG.

 SIGs monitor paths to detect network failures.
 As soon as a path is down, the SIG can transparently change to the remaining healthy paths.
-The topology below (which is the same as the topology in the Path selectors section) presents such a scenario.
+The topology below (which is the same as the topology in the Path policy section) presents such a scenario.

 The Berlin AS wants to communicate with the London AS.
 If all the paths are healthy, the path through Zürich should be preferred.
 If the path through Zürich becomes unavailable, traffic should